userfrosting/learn/pages/18.recipes/06.advanced-tutorial/02.extended/05.additional-features/docs.md

     category: docs
 ---

 This concludes the extended chapter of our tutorial.
-But, there is a lot more we can still add to Pastries sprinkle.
+But, there is a lot more we can still add to our Pastries sprinkle.
 Continue exploring the documentation to learn how to:

 - [Create automated tests for your code](/advanced/automated-tests)
 - [Create a custom Bakery command](/cli/custom-commands)